mdsol/hale/README.md

 The primary design goals of Hale are completeness, generality, simplicity and machine-to-machine (M2M) friendliness, the later being a primary motivator for the extension of HAL.

-The HAL media-type is purposefully light and requires referencing human-readable documentation or CONNEG with machine-readable external service descriptor documents (e.g. WADL, RAML, etc.) to understand href template values and their constraints, form attributes and their constraints for particular links, and to determine associated uniform interface methods of the protocol expected for the link.
+The base HAL media-type is purposefully light and requires referencing human-readable documentation or content negotiation for machine-readable external service descriptor documents (e.g. WADL, RAML, etc.) to understand link template values and their constraints, form-related attributes and their constraints, and to determine associated uniform interface methods of the protocol expected for the link.

-Instead of forcing APIs to externalize service descriptors that lend themselves to tight-coupling or M2M clients to understand any arbitrary number of possible machine-readable, external, service descriptor formats, Hale inherently includes features so that a M2M client only needs to understand the Hale media-type to late-bind and interact with an API that implements these optional features.
+Instead of forcing APIs to externalize service descriptors that lend themselves to tight-coupling or M2M clients having to understand any arbitrary number of possible machine-readable, service descriptor formats, Hale inherently includes features so that a M2M client only needs to understand the Hale media-type to late-bind and interact with an API that implements these optional features.

 Hale can be applied to many different domains, and imposes the minimal amount of structure necessary to cover the key requirements of a hypermedia API.

 ## Requirements

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+## Overview
+The following extensions to HAL are detailed in the following sections:

+(1) Extends HAL Resource Objects with a new reserved property "_meta" that defines Hale Reference Objects.

+(2) Introduces Hale Reference Objects that include two reserved properties "_ref" and "_src" for detailing reference metadata associated with a Resource Object.

+(3) Introduces Hale "Input Objects" that specify metadata and constraints associated with values that can be set by clients including URI template variables and request body attributes.

+(4) Extends HAL Link Objects to inherit from Hale Reference Objects and to include the new properties "method", "data", "embed" and "target".

 ## Resource Objects
 Hale adds an additional reserved property to a HAL Resource Object: